 The Alligator has three kinds of writers.
 Most people start as a freelance writer, also called a stringer.
 They contribute stories from their own ideas or from assignments from the freelance editor.
 These writers are unpaid and have the smallest responsibility and time commitment.
 Once on staff, you might start as a general assignment writer, who works sort of like a paid freelance writer on assignments from a news editor.
 These writers receive a stipend every two weeks and are expected to write two to five stories each week.
 Last, beat writers are the Alligator's best writers and are responsible for covering some aspect of the news, such as cops, Greek life, Student Government or city politics.
 These writers are expected to write three to five stories each week and keep up with the goings on of their beat.
 They get paid every two weeks.

 If you're interested in writing, fill out an application and stop by the Alligator office with some writing samples, a resume and possibly a cover letter to talk to an editor.
-A good place to start is the freelance editor.
 Check the Contact Us page for contact information.

 Submitting A Story